National Partnership Agreement on Remote Indigenous Housing

-Since the introduction of NPARIH in 2008, action is being taken by all jurisdictions including NSW on a number of related fronts including:
+Since the introduction of NPARIH in 2008, action is being taken by all jurisdictions on several related fronts including:

 Housing is an essential building block to Closing the Gap for Aboriginal people.
 Poor housing conditions and overcrowding have a detrimental impact on health, education and employment of residents and communities.